Skip to main content

 Small businesses can manage cash flow effectively by: creating a rolling 13-week cash flow forecast updated weekly, invoicing immediately upon completing work with clear payment terms, following up on overdue payments within 48 hours, negotiating longer supplier payment terms, maintaining a cash reserve of at least 2-3 months of operating expenses, reducing unnecessary subscriptions and costs, and using short-term business loans strategically to bridge temporary gaps during seasonal slowdowns or growth phases.

 Cash flow is the lifeblood of every small and medium business.
 Without it, even profitable enterprises can fail.
-This guide walks you through everything you need to know about managing cash flow effectively - from understanding the fundamentals to implementing practical strategies that keep your business financially healthy and positioned for growth.
+This guide covers fundamentals, practical strategies, and the tools that keep your business financially healthy.

 Cash flow refers to the movement of money into and out of your business over a specific period.
 It is distinct from profit — a business can be profitable on paper while simultaneously running out of cash.
 This happens because profit is an accounting measure, while cash flow reflects the actual availability of money in your bank account at any given time.

-There are three types of cash flow that every business owner should understand:
+There are three types of cash flow every business owner should understand:

 • Operating cash flow: The cash generated from your core business activities — revenue from sales minus the cash spent on operating expenses like wages, rent, materials, and utilities.
 This is the most important measure of whether your business can sustain itself day to day.